antzGames/libGDX-cameraShake/README.md

 # Configurable Camera Shake for libGDX

 This is a simple configurable camera shaker for [libGDX](https://libgdx.com/).
-It is best used for a stationary camera, but with a bit of extra coding you can support a moving camera.
+It is best used for shaking a stationary camera, but with a bit of extra coding you can support a moving camera.
 Has been tested on Desktop, GWT/HTML, and Android.

 To use this camera shaker in your project, all you need to do is copy the [CameraShaker.java](https://github.com/antzGames/libGDX-cameraShake/blob/master/core/src/main/java/com/antz/camera/CameraShaker.java) class into your core project.